CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Notification for a Given Device that Has a Tendency to Overheat (Using Multiple Rules)

 This example creates a notification when switch *leaf04* has passed over the high temperature threshold.
-Two rules were needed to create this notification, one to identify the specific device and one to identify the temperature trigger.
+Two rules were necessary to create this notification, one to identify the specific device and one to identify the temperature trigger.
 NetQ then sends the message to the *pd-netq-events* channel.

 ```
 cumulus@switch:~$ netq add notification channel pagerduty pd-netq-events integration-key 1234567890